AllMyChanges/allmychanges.com/docs/tracked-events.md

 ==============

 We are tracking what user is doing during his life.

+IMPORTANT!
+When you add item into this list, please add this action into models.ACTIVE_USER_ACTIONS

 Here is a list of event which are tracked:

 * track: 'User tracked changelog:123'
+* untrack: 'User untracked changelog:123'
 * track-allmychanges: 'User tracked our project\'s changelog.'
+* untrack-allmychanges: 'User untracked our project\'s changelog.'
 * landing-track: 'User has tracked changelog:123'
 * landing-ignore: 'User has ignored changelog:123'
 * landing-digest-view: 'User opened a landing page with digest.'